 And frightened Miss Muffet away.

 The poem dates back to the early 19th century in England.
-Consequently, many people believe that Little Miss Muffet is about a girl named Patience who was Thomas Muffet‘s step-daughter.
-However, Thomas was a scientist from the 16th century who studied insects and spiders and their effects on medicine.
+Thomas Muffet was a scientist from the 16th century who studied insects and spiders and their effects on medicine.
+Consequently, many believe Little Miss Muffet is about his stepdaughter, Patience.

-We will never truly know if Thomas Muffet had anything to do with the lyrics of Little Miss Muffet.
+We will never honestly know if Thomas Muffet had anything to do with the lyrics of Little Miss Muffet.
 Meanwhile, we can still use this rhyme to help young children understand the difference between a spider and an insect.
-As a result, Michael Kessler and I discovered that kindergarteners could learn to read with nursery rhymes.
-They could easily recite the rhyme, which made it easier for them to track the text.
+As a kindergarten teacher, I discovered that my students could learn to read with nursery rhymes.
+They could easily recite the rhyme, making it easier to track the text.

 The words of Little Miss Muffet Learns About Spiders are: